Keybsqatar/iPayAndroidSDK/README.md

 # iPayAndroidSDK Integration Guide

 This document explains how to integrate and use the VodQaSDK in your Android application.
-It covers permissions, Settings setup, Gradle setup, and the two main entry points: International Top‑up,Saved Top‑up, Digital Vouchers and Utility Payment.
+It covers permissions, Settings setup, Gradle setup, and the two main entry points:  International Top-Up & Saved Top-Up & Digital Vouchers & View Voucher & Utility Payment.

 1. Add the AAR
 Copy VodQaSDK.aar into your app/libs/ folder.